Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Results

-Furthermore, we evaluate our models based on age range and patient sex (Table \ref{tab:fairness}).
-Additionally, we calculate statistical parity difference for those groups to obtain a measure of fairness (Table \ref{tab:fairness} and Figure \ref{fig:gender_results}).
-All models perform the best on patients younger than 30 years of age.
+Furthermore, we evaluated our models based on age range and patient sex (Table \ref{tab:results}).
+Additionally, we calculated statistical parity difference for those groups to obtain a measure of fairness (Table \ref{tab:results} and Figure \ref{fig:gender_results}).
+On the UKA-CXR dataset all models performed the best on patients younger than 30 years of age.
 It appears that, the older patients are, the greater the difficulty for the models to predict the labels accurately.
 Statistical parity difference scores are slightly negative for the age groups between 70 and 80 years and older than 80 years for all models, indicating that the models discriminate slightly against these groups.
 In addition, while for the aforementioned age groups the discrimination does not change with privacy levels, younger patients become more privileged as privacy increases.
 This finding indicates that –for models which are most protective of data privacy– young patients benefit the most, despite the group of younger patients being smaller overall.
-For patient sex, models show slightly better performance for female patients and slightly discriminate against male patients (Table \ref{tab:fairness}).
-Statistical parity does not appear to correlate (Pearson's r: $0.13$) with privacy levels (Table \ref{tab:fairness}).
+For patient sex, models show slightly better performance for female patients and slightly discriminate against male patients (Table \ref{tab:results}).
+Statistical parity does not appear to correlate (Pearson's r: $0.13$) with privacy levels.